 The BESS and all equipment, materials, and components incorporated therein shall be designed and installed to operate as a complete, fully integrated system.
-The system configuration may be either AC or DC coupled with the PV Plant.
-To assure compliance with investment tax credit (ITC) requirements, the BESS shall be designed and integrated with the PV Plant and the ELL Transmission System such that 100% of any energy used to charge the BESS is provided directly by the PV Plant (with no energy provided by the ELL Transmission System).
-The Project shall be designed, constructed, and completed in a manner to permit Buyer to change this control requirement at a later date to allow energy to be provided by the ELL Transmission System to charge the BESS once all of the ITC for the Project has vested.
+The system configuration shall be DC coupled with the PV Plant.
+To assure compliance with investment tax credit (ITC) requirements, the BESS shall be designed and integrated with the PV Plant and the EML Transmission System such that 100% of any energy used to charge the BESS is provided directly by the PV Plant (with no energy provided by the EML Transmission System).
+The Project shall be designed, constructed, and completed in a manner to permit Buyer to change this control requirement at a later date to allow energy to be provided by the EML Transmission System to charge the BESS once all of the ITC for the Project has vested.